 Power cuts have had a devastating effect on Gaza’s students.
 At home, they are forced to study by gas lamp or candlelight.
 This hinders their ability to concentrate and learn.
 Generators can power lights, but are loud and often lack enough fuel to power them.
 At school, blackouts mean food rots, latrines are left dirty, and there is no clean water for washing hands.

 Israel’s blockade has set the stage for a profound humanitarian catastrophe.
-The UN recently warned conditions are deteriorating at such a rapid pace that, if the current situation continues, Gaza could be uninhabitable by the year 2020.
+Already in 2015 the UN warned that conditions were deteriorating at such a rapid pace that Gaza could be uninhabitable by the year 2020.

 Founded in 1987, Hamas emerged during the First Intifada that saw a popular mobilisation of Palestinians against the Israeli occupation.